IgniteUI/help-topics/topics/02_Controls/igHierarchicalGrid/02_Bind/igHierarchicalGrid_Binding_to_Local_Data.md

 ## Topic Overview

 ## Purpose
-This topic will explain how to configure the the igHierarchicalGrid™ in order to bind to local data - json or xml.
+This topic explains how to configure the the igHierarchicalGrid™ in order to bind to local data - JSON or XML.

 ### In this topic